 - Introduction to Project, Program, and Portfolio Management (PM 200) is an opportunity to master Microsoft PPM and make further progress in your journey as you transition from projects to programs and portfolios.

-Master’s in Project Management Requirements
+Master’s in Project Management Curriculum

 A total of 40 credits is required.